MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Book-Shop/README.md

 2. Any text entered is lower case.

-3. Any rounding of amounts will be done by the UoB bookshop staff.

 ## Examples

 Examples of the expected user interface are shown below with some possible input and output values.

 ### User Interface - Example 1
 ```